asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

       $ref: "#/channels/reactionListener"
 ```

-## Step 3: Define Messages and Schemas
+## Define Messages and Schemas

-In the context of your Slackbot, it actively monitors two events.
+In the context of my-slack-bot, it actively monitors two events.
 The first is the "hello" event, received upon successfully securing a WebSocket connection.
 The second is the "reaction_added" event type, triggered whenever a user reacts to a message using an emoji.

 Your AsyncAPI document needs to be very clear on the type of event it is expected to receive.
 Here's where the `messages` component steps in.
 Using the `payload` property, you can specify what these events should look like, their structure, and what content they carry.

+And that brings us to what the `payload` attribute does.
+It specifies the name, format, and description of all expected properties, and can even set constant values that must be followed during schema validation.
+For example, in `reactionPayload` schema definition, any API message received from this channel must follow the constant value for the "reaction" property which is clearly defined as “heart”.

+The const value feature ensures that the data exchanged through your API complies with your specified constants, helping to maintain data integrity and accuracy.

 ```
 components: